 The residents of the Veirs Mill Corridor Master Plan area are well served by community facilities, including parks, trails and open space, community centers, libraries and schools.
-These facilities are centrally located within the neighborhoods and provide venues for social interaction and community building.
+These facilities, shown in Map 13, are centrally located within the neighborhoods and provide venues for social interaction and community building.
 The plan does not recommend any new community facilities, but proposes to strengthen, enhance and promote the existing facilities and services.